 Corn has a variety of nutrients and health benefits.
 It's high in insoluble fiber, manganese, phosphorus, magnesium, folate, potassium, and some B vitamins, women's health dietitian Valerie Agyeman, R.D., tells mbg.

 'Insoluble fiber stays in the gastrointestinal (GI) tract, increases stool bulk, and helps to push waste through your system," Agyeman adds.
 This can support a healthy gut microbiome, prevent constipation, and reduce the risk of hemorrhoids.
-Some studies have even associated high intake of dietary fiber with a decreased risk of colorectal cancer.
+Some studies have even associated high intake of dietary fiber with a decreased risk of colorectal cancer2.

 Are there any downsides to eating corn?

 Similar to other grains, the U.S. government subsidizes corn production to prevent a shortage in supply, registered dietitian Ella Davar, R.D., CDN, explains.
-Because of the rapid rate of production, she says some people are concerned with the quality of corn, particularly genetically modified corn.
+Because of the rapid rate of production, she says some people are concerned with the quality of corn, particularly genetically modified corn4.

 More than 90% of corn in the U.S. is genetically engineered, according to the U.S. Department of Agriculture (USDA).
 That corn is then used in processed foods, like corn chips, breakfast cereals, high-fructose corn syrup, corn oil, or turned into livestock feed and ethanol, Davar explains.

-The USDA, Environmental Protection Agency (EPA), and the Food and Drug Administration (FDA) say genetically modified organisms (GMO) are safe to consume.
+The USDA, Environmental Protection Agency (EPA), and the Food and Drug Administration (FDA) say genetically modified organisms (GMO) are safe to consume5.
 That said, GMO products are generally grown with more herbicides, which may have harmful effects on the environment and potentially long-term effects on human health.

 To be better aware of where your food is coming from, Davar recommends buying from local farmers and subscribing to community-supported agriculture (CSA), if possible.